Module 10: Build Your Domain Agent

 | Track B: Cost Anomaly and FinOps | AWS Cost Explorer | Cost trend analysis, right-sizing, unused resource detection | Real or simulated Cost Explorer (mock data provided) |

-If you completed your Module 4 impact assessment — choose the track closest to your capstone candidate.
+If you completed your Module 4 impact assessment — choose the track closest to your capstone candidate (Track A or B for this module).
 You will extend this agent in Module 13 for your capstone.

 Learning Objectives